omoke1/vp0/README.md

 ## 📄 License

-This project is proprietary software for VPO.
+This project is proprietary software for Veyra.

 ## 🤝 Contributing